What Is Osteoporosis?

 Kyphoplasty is a newer variant of vertebroplasty that includes the additional step of the insertion of small inflatable balloons into the bone before the cement.
 This is associated with reduced cement leakage from the vertebra after the procedure, shorter procedure duration, and reduced exposure from radiological equipment, if used.

-Vertebroplasty is associated with increased long-term vertebral healing and reversal of the effects of osteoporosis in comparison with kyphoplasty.
-On the other hand, kyphoplasty is associated with reduced recovery times and latency to relief from chronic pain.
-Both procedures are associated with the alleviation of pain in as little as two days post-treatment.
+Vertebroplasty can improve long-term vertebral healing and help reverse the effects of osteoporosis in comparison with kyphoplasty.
+On the other hand, kyphoplasty often has reduced recovery times.
+Both procedures can alleviate pain in as little as two days post-treatment.

 ConclusionOsteoporosis is a condition in which bone matter is lost, leading to bones with a reduced density.
 This increases the risk of fractures.
 This condition is often a progressive age-related loss of tissue, but is also associated with various other risk factors.